 A secret benefit

 Create a playlist of your favorite local artists and bring them along with you on your next long car ride.
 Long car rides are a great time to share music or podcast with other friends.
-So, in a way, you are accomplishing two tasks of giving them another play, plus sharing their content.
+So, in a way, you are accomplishing two tasks: giving them another play and sharing their content.

 Tip 4: Leave them a great review

 Leaving a review is one of the best ways to support a small business without buying anything.
 An online review carries the same weight in today’s digital economy as a family member’s recommendation.
 When you offer a review of their business, music, or podcast, you help them build trust and authority online.
 Your online review can help a potential customer or listener decide to invest their time and money in your friend.